cult-of-coders/meteor-tuts/source/chapters/1/methods.md

 ```

 BANG!
 Another error !
-But we've already dealt with errors before, so fear not...you can do this !
+But we've already dealt with errors before, so fear not...you caninux shutd do this !
 ```
 Error: Method 'create_a_donut' not found [404]
 ```